June 28, 2023

 Faint traffic sounds lulled me to sleep quickly last night.
 We were less than a mile away from I-5 as the crow flies.
 And for some reason, that background noise was almost as soothing the more natural noises in this flat meadow beside the trail.

 With a night of good sleep, Poledork and I were up before 6 am and enjoying a leisurely breakfast above the creek.
 I’ve really been digging our time out here on the PCT together.
-After two full days of hiking, we still haven’t run out of things to talk about.
+We still haven’t run out of things to talk about after two full days of hiking.
 And, honestly, I feel as if I’m getting to know her so much better.

-It turns out that our hiking styles are different enough that we a teaching each other new tricks out here, but things are still similar enough that we are pretty darn compatible.
-That was one of my bigger fears as we began this trip.
+Our hiking styles are different enough that we are teaching each other new tricks out here.
+But things are still similar enough that we are pretty darn compatible.
+That was one of my biggest fears as we began this trip.
 But I needn’t have worried.
 Not for a second.

-We packed up camp with a bit more efficiency today, not that either of us was in a rush.
-Our first few miles today would take us uphill from the meadow where we’d camped.
-Signs beside the trail informed us the property on either side of the trail was protected by the Southern Oregon Land Conservancy, a non-profit that’s been protecting these natural spaces since the late 1970s.
+We packed up camp with a bit more efficiency today, though neither of us was in a rush.
+Our first few miles today would take us uphill above the meadow where we’d camped.
+And signs beside the trail told us the property on either side was protected by the Southern Oregon Land Conservancy, a non-profit that’s been protecting these natural spaces since the late 1970s.

 After a few miles, we passed even more signs.
 This time they were from the BLM though, advising us there was a Peregrine falcon nesting area ahead that might lead to seasonal closures along the trail.

-The warning naturally led us to talking about these endangered birds of prey, which often use the same nesting site year after year.
-We didn’t see any falcons though.
+The falcon warning led us to discuss these endangered birds of prey, which often use the same nesting site year after year.
+We didn’t see any birds though.
 The only thing of note were the pinecones lining the trail, which reminded me of small pineapples.

-I’d come across even larger pinecones out on the Tahoe Rim Trail back in 2020, and it always amazes me that nature can produce such a silly looking thing.
+I’d come across even larger pinecones out on the Tahoe Rim Trail back in 2020, and it still amazes me that nature can produce such a silly-looking thing.
 Despite their odd look, pinecones are supposed to represent human enlightenment.
 And I once read that Ancient Romans even placed a 14-foot bronze sculpture of a pinecone near the Pantheon (which was later relocated to the Vatican)!

 PILOT ROCK